motonite29/motonite29/README.md

 - 👋 Hi, I’m @motonite29
 - Expert analyst
 - Intermediate financier
 - Beginner programmer
-- 🌱 I’m currently learning as much as I can lol...
+- 🌱 I’m currently learning as much as I can.
 - 📫 How to reach me motonite29c@gmail.com

 <!---